An unidentified woman was found burned in Norway's Ice Valley

 Official secrecy supplied the villain the story needed.
 The speed of the suicide verdict, the parallel security-service inquiry the local police were not told about, and the hushed unmarked burial are, individually, defensible bureaucratic choices.
 Together they look like concealment, and a public primed by real Cold War cover-ups will read concealment where there may only be embarrassment and dead ends.
 A state that cannot name a dead woman and buries her quietly invites the suspicion that it could name her and chose not to.

-On the central claim — that the Isdal Woman was a Cold War intelligence operative, killed or driven to death in the course of an operation — the verdict is Unproven.
-The espionage reading is not a fantasy grafted onto an ordinary death; it is a genuine attempt to explain an extraordinary one, and it accounts for the aliases, the disguises, the erased identity and the coded notes more economically than any single innocent story does.
+The espionage reading, that the Isdal Woman was a Cold War intelligence operative killed or driven to death in the course of an operation, is not a fantasy grafted onto an ordinary death; it is a genuine attempt to explain an extraordinary one, and it accounts for the aliases, the disguises, the erased identity and the coded notes more economically than any single innocent story does.
 But after five decades and a two-year modern reinvestigation, no intelligence archive on any side has ever named her, tasked her, or claimed her.
-A theory this compatible with the facts, and this unsupported by them, sits exactly where “unproven” is meant to sit.

 Point by point